PRBergerIII/entJavaIndyProject/TimeLog.md

 - Set up testing data in the test DB

 #### Day's Reflection:
 So today I learned that Intellij has a persistence mapping generator, and it's pretty sweet.
 I had to tweak the annotations to make them match the user class, but It definitely saved a bunch of time, which is a hot commodity currently.
 Didn't have a ton of time tonight, but I got a fair amount done.
 Just have to do testing and update my last join table classes, and I can actually start building the site.
 I'm really hoping that once I get all this unit testing knocked out, some of that will come a little easier, but we'll see.

+### <a id="033"></a>2022.05.05 - Indy Project
+- Code review Palmer's indy project
+-

+#### Day's Reflection: